ksu-cs-textbooks/cis580/content/03-sprites.md/02-drawing-sprites.md

 #### float scale
 The `scale` is a scalar value to scale the sprite by.
 For example, a value of $2.0f$ will make the sprite twice as big, while $0.5f$ would make it half as big.
 This scaling is in relation to the `origin`, so if the origin is at the center of the sprite grows in all directions equally.
 If instead it is at $(0,0)$, the sprite will grow to the right and down only.

+#### Vector2 scale
+The `scale` can also be specified as a `Vector2`, which allows for a different horizontal and vertical scaling factor.

 #### SpriteEffects effects
 The `effects` parameter is one of the `SpriteEffects` enum's values.
-THese are:
+These are:

 * `SpriteEffects.None` - the sprite is drawn normally
 * `SpriteEffects.FlipHorizontally` - the sprite is drawn with the texture flipped in the horizontal direction